-The tuition fees for the academic year 2022-2023 for UK students are £18,100, which are payable to the University of Edinburgh.
-Fees for international students (including EU) are £35,900 per year.
-Please check here for confirmation of the latest fees; different fees apply to part-time students.
+The tuition fees for the academic year 2024-2025 for UK students are £19,100, which are payable to the University of Edinburgh.
+Fees for international students (including EU) are £40,900 per year.
+These figures are a guide, please check here for confirmation of the latest fees; different fees apply to part-time students.

-These fees include several excursions in Scotland, and any consumables or expenses for the summer research project.
+These fees include several excursions in Scotland and overseas if global travel is permitted, and any consumables or expenses for the summer research project.
 You will also receive some RBGE branded clothing, and some course materials such as a plant dissection kit, and a printing allowance.

 Although Edinburgh is not the most expensive city in the UK, living costs should not be underestimated.
-Consider between £10,000-£14,000 a year as a realistic figure.
+Consider ca. £14,000 a year as a realistic figure.
 The University has a useful itemisation of living costs to help you plan your budget.